giantswarm/aws-admission-controller/README.md

 - In a `AWSMachineDeployment` resource, it validates the Machine Deployment ID is matching against `MachineDeployment` resource.

+- In a `Cluster` resource, the  release version label can only be changed to an existing and non-deprecated release by admin users and users in restricted groups.
+- In a `Cluster` resource, the non-version label values are not allowed to be deleted or renamed by admin users and users in restricted groups.
+- In a `Cluster` resource, the `giantswarm.io` label keys are not allowed to be deleted or renamed by admin users and users in restricted groups.

 - In a `NetworkPool` resource, it validates the .Spec.CIDRBlock from other NetworkPools and also checks if there's overlapping from Docker CIDR, Kubernetes cluster IP range or tenant cluster CIDR.

 The certificates for the webhook are created with CertManager and injected through the CA Injector.